OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 This will download and cache the JavaScript API for Office files the first time your add-in loads to make sure that it is using the most up-to-date implementation of Office.js and its associated files for the specified version.

-For more details around the Office.js CDN, including how versioning and backward compatability is handled, see [Referencing the JavaScript API for Office library from its content delivery network (CDN)](referencing-the-javascript-api-for-office-library-from-its-cdn.md).
+For more details around the Office.js CDN, including how versioning and backward compatibility is handled, see [Referencing the JavaScript API for Office library from its content delivery network (CDN)](referencing-the-javascript-api-for-office-library-from-its-cdn.md).

 ## Initializing your add-in